Diversity, Equity, and Inclusion

 Board Meeting Presentation 3/4/19 (Phil Potenziano, Ed.D.
 Assistant Superintendent)

-4/11/2019 - We are pleased to announce that RSU 21 just signed a contract with Maine Intercultural Communication Consultants (MICC) and work will begin immediately with the entire District Administrative Team to facilitate an Intercultural Development Inventory© (IDI) - the premier instrument, used nationally and internationally, to measure a group’s and individuals’ abilities (skill sets and mindsets) to bridge effectively across cultural differences, so as to create an inclusive environment.
+5/23/2019 - The RSU 21 District Administrative Team began working with Maine Intercultural Communication Consultants (MICC).
+The entire District Administrative Team completed the Intercultural Development Inventory© (IDI) - the premier instrument, used nationally and internationally, to measure a group’s and individuals’ abilities (skill sets and mindsets) to bridge effectively across cultural differences, so as to create an inclusive environment.

 The results from the IDI will include, but are not limited to:

 Does the group have an “Intercultural Mindset” that welcomes and leverages difference?

 Does the group have a “Monocultural Mindset” that inadvertently suppresses, ignores, or judges difference, or something in between?

 Quantification of where a group perceives it is versus where it actually is in its approach.

 By knowing this information the RSU 21 Administrative team can understand our intercultural strengths as well as our gaps and how this may play out in enacting a Diversity, Equity, and Inclusion Plan.